深沢鉱山跡

 Fukasawa Mine

 The mine, situated in steep mountains in the Hokuroku region, was one of the last black ore mines of Japan.
 The Hokuroku in the northeastern part of the prefecture was known as a region rich in black ore deposits.
-The black ore, called "Kuroko", is a complex sulphide ore containing valuable metals, such as gold and silver.
+The black ore, called "Kuroko", is a complex sulfide ore containing valuable metals, such as gold and silver.
 The discovery of the ore was made in former Kosaka Village in 1861.
 At that time, silver was obtained from muddy or sandy ore called "Earthy Ore".
 Fujita Gumi, later Dowa Mining Co., Ltd., developed black ore flash smelting method in 1902.
 As research on black ore deposits and its distribution proceeded, new ore deposits were discovered one after another from the middle of the 20th century.
 Dowa Mining Co., Ltd. engaged in mineral exploration, based on geological information of the known black ore deposits of Kosaka and Hanaoka mines, discovering Fukasawa Deposits in 1969.
 The company completed the construction of two parallel inclined shafts with a trackless transportation system in 1973, and their total length reached 4,565 meters.
 One of the shafts, called "Truck Shaft", was used to transport miners and equipment, and the other, called "Conveyor Shaft", was used to transport mined ore and gangue minerals.
-Fukasawa Mine commenced operations as part of Hanaoka Mine the same year.
+Fukasawa Mine commenced operations as part of Hanaoka Mine in the same year.
 After that, production increased due to the development of new ore bodies, increasing size of mining vehicles and trucks, and the introduction of an underground radio communication system.
-Surrounding area had no houses for miners, and exclusive buses shuttled employees between the mine and Hanaoka.
+No housing was provided around the mine, and dedicated buses shuttled employees between the mine and Hanaoka.
 The strong yen led the company to a reduction in the scale of operation in the late 19th century.
 As a result, newly formed Hanaoka Mine Co., Ltd. took over the management of the mine in 1986.
-Later, the mine closed along with Matsumine and Nurukawa mines due to non-ferrous metals market stagnation and depletion of resources, resulting in the disappearance of all black ore mines in Japan.
+Later, the mine was closed along with Matsumine and Nurukawa mines due to a slump in the non-ferrous metals market and depletion of resources, resulting in the disappearance of all black ore mines in Japan.
 The mine produced 4.70 million tonnes of ore until its closure, and the number of employees increased from 62 at the beginning to 138 in 1975.
-The remains of a conveyor drive house of the Conveyor Shaft still stand adjacent to the Truck Shaft.
+The remains of a conveyor drive house at the Conveyor Shaft still stand adjacent to the Truck Shaft.

 closure in 1994